aanu3804/GAAC-HACKATHON/README.md

 What are you hoping to achieve or learn from this hackathon?
 Learnings?
 - I aim to enhance my DSA skills by solving real-world problems efficiently during this hackathon.
 My goal is to design optimized solutions, strengthen problem-solving abilities, and collaborate with like-minded peers.
 I also hope to gain practical experience and contribute to creating impactful and innovative projects.
+* What are the strengths of your team?